Is dairy an essential source of calcium? Not quite. Here’s how to get calcium without dairy.

 - Other leafy green vegetables such as mustard greens, pak choi, broccoli and chard yield similar quantities to kale

-Getting your calcium from plants is not only possible, it offers significant advantages over dairy when it comes to overall bone health.
+Getting your calcium from plants and dairy alternatives is not only possible, it also offers significant advantages over dairy when it comes to overall bone health.